U.F.O. (1968-1983 1984-1989 1991-present) is a Hard Rock band from London, UK.

 Seven Deadly (2012) with Lars Lehmann on bass, saw UFO reach chart status again.

 In 2011, former band members Danny Peyronel, Laurence Archer, and Clive Edwards teamed up with bassist Rocky Newton (ex-McAuley Schenker Group) to form the band X-UFO.
-In live performances, X-UFO played sets of vintage UFO songs, later renamed House Of X to perform their own material.
-Their eponymous album was released on 24 October 2014.
+During live performances, X-UFO played a selection of vintage UFO songs.
+They would later rename themselves House Of X to perform their own material.
+Their eponymous album would be released on 24 October 2014.

-A Conspiracy of Stars was released in February 2015, The Salentino Cuts followed in 2017.
+A Conspiracy of Stars was released in February 2015, The Salentino Cuts, an all covers album, followed in 2017.

 Footnote: The album 3D Perspective released in 1997 was not released by this U.F.O. but another unrelated act using the same name.